Effectiveness of the syndrome extraction circuit with flag qubits on IBM quantum hardware: Repetition code with flag qubits

-Fig. \ref{fig10} (a), (b), and (c) depict the probability of the samples from the data concerning the number of defect syndromes according to the distance in the cases of no flag qubits, one flag qubit, and two flag qubits, respectively.
+Fig. \ref{fig10} (a), (b), and (c) depict the probability of the samples from the data concerning the number of detection events according to the distance in the cases of no flag qubits, one flag qubit, and two flag qubits, respectively.
 The probabilities are evaluated by considering two logical qubit states, $\ket{0}_L$ and $\ket{1}_L$.
-The case in which the number of defect syndromes is zero implies that an error detected by the syndrome does not exist.
-In the case of $[[3,1,3]]_{f=0}$, the number of defect syndromes to be zero is $62.325\%$ in the data, which implies that more than half become error-free.
-As a flag qubit is added, its probability of being zero decreases ($23.904\%$), and the value is the lowest when double-flag qubits are added ($0.322\%$) for distance three, which is the case of $[[3, 1, 3]]_{f=2}$.
-Further, the probability of the samples with an even number of defect syndromes is more significant than that for the number of cases to be odd, regardless of distance and the number of flag qubits.
-This is because only the S error located at the boundary can produce an odd number of defect syndromes.
-Notably, the probability of many defect syndromes in the presence of flag qubits is more significant than that without any flag qubits.
+The case in which the number of detection events is zero implies that an error detected by the syndrome does not exist.
+In the case of $[3,1,3]_{f=0}$, the number of detection events to be zero is $62.325\%$ in the data, which implies that more than half become error-free.
+As a flag qubit is added, its probability of being zero decreases ($23.904\%$), and the value is the lowest when double-flag qubits are added ($0.322\%$) for distance three, which is the case of $[3, 1, 3]_{f=2}$.
+Further, the probability of the samples with an even number of detection events is more significant than that for the number of cases to be odd, regardless of distance and the number of flag qubits.
+This is because only the S error located at the boundary can produce an odd number of detection events.
+Notably, the probability of many detection events in the presence of flag qubits is more significant than that without any flag qubits.